CLOSED: Grassroots Pantry: creative Earth-friendly dining in Hong Kong

 Tea & Hong Kong skyline

 But, as the Chinese moment is now once again dawning upon Hong Kong, aside the fancy afternoon tea lounging at the hotels, numerous new tea venues – authentic or modern – popped up in this ultra-dense metropolis.
 I will save you plenty of searching time, so you can head straight to enjoying a more authentic cup at one of its best tea rooms and shops I feature here in my rigorously researched and tried Hong Kong tea guide.
-From tea tasting, tea & cookie pairing to serious tea shopping, these are my favorite destinations for anything tea in Hong Kong.
+From tea tasting, tea and cookie pairing to serious tea shopping, these are my favorite Hong Kong tea spots.

 Tea tasting at Lock Cha

-I had been traveling to this skyscraper-dotted Asian giant regularly for almost 10 years and over time I refined my selections for the best tea spots in town.
-Since my website is directed at English speakers, I selected businesses with an English speaking staff, which is sadly for us, currently giving way to more Mandarin-only communicating citizens across Hong Kong.
-My selections are based on diverse experiences so everyone finds something, that suits his/her tastes or needs the most.
+I have been traveling to this skyscraper-dotted Asian giant regularly for over a decade and over time I refined my selections for the best Hong Kong tea spots.
+I selected businesses with an English speaking staff.
+My selections are based on diverse experiences so everyone finds what suits their taste or needs the most.

 Teavers